Beyond-hao/Gene_Expression/README.md

 CNN_model_Inference.ipynb shows the details of CNN-based model, inclduing the parameters, framework

-Enformer_Inference.ipynb shows the details of Enformer model, inclduing the parameters, framework
+Enformer_Inference.ipynb shows the details of Enformer model, inclduing the parameters, framework.
+Here, we can adjust the hyper-parameter of 'channels' in model_params to decrase the parameter in Enformer.